I KEEP six honest serving-men

-Estate planning involves facing heavy questions, and depending on the amount of assets and beneficiaries you have, may take quite a bit of time and thought.
+Estate planning involves facing heavy questions, and depending on the number of assets and beneficiaries you have, may take quite a bit of time and thought.
 I recommend clients (and even those who aren’t my clients) complete an Estate Plan Questionnaire.
-An Estate Plan Questionnaire is a simple way to get all of your information in one place, and makes it easier for your attorney to build your estate plan.
+An Estate Plan Questionnaire is a simple way to get all of your information in one place and makes it easier for your attorney to build your estate plan.

 As with any project, it helps “to begin with the end in mind.”
 A questionnaire can help get you there.

 Now let’s discuss your last will and testament.
 In sum, you’ll be answering three major questions: